-The Community Right to Bid gives community organisations the chance to bid, and if successful purchase and take over the running of assets that are of value to the local community.
+The community right to bid gives community organisations the chance to bid for, and if successful, purchase and take over the running of assets that are of value to the local community.

-Across the city there are buildings and amenities that are important to the communities that use them.
+Across the district there are buildings and amenities that are important to the communities that use them.
 These could include, for example, a shop, a pub, or a library.
 The closure or sale of these places can sometimes damage communities.
-Under the Localism Act, voluntary and community organisations can nominate an asset to be included on a list of "assets of community value" held by the Council.
+Under the Localism Act, voluntary and community organisations can nominate an asset to be included on a list of 'assets of community value' held by the council.

 The current and future use of assets must further the social well being or social interests (cultural, recreational and/or sporting) of the local community.
 For example pubs, shops, libraries and community facilities, although not every example of these facilities will qualify.
-A shop in Lancaster High Street would not be considered to further the community's social well being or interests in the same way as a single shop in a small village.
-More details can be viewed at: mycommunity.org.uk, (this includes who can make nominations, exclusions, available support etc)
+A shop in the Lancaster high street would not be considered to further the community's social well being or interests in the same way as a single shop in a small village.
+More details can be viewed at mycommunity.org.uk.

 Alternatively, an asset can qualify if it had such a use in the recent past, and it is realistic to think that there is a time in the next five years when it could do so again (whether or not in the same way as before).

 If your voluntary or community group would like to make a nomination, please complete the nomination form available in the right hand downloads.

 Once the council receives the completed form, it will have 8 weeks to decide whether or not to list the asset.